 Reiki Was Key

-A friend introduced me to Reiki.
+A year or so after my relapse, a friend introduced me to Reiki.
 By this point, I had been to acupuncturists, herbalists, massage therapists, and other holistic healers, so energy medicine wasn’t all that big of a stretch for me; still, I was pretty skeptical.
 But after just one session I knew I had stumbled upon true magic.
 During the session I could feel so many physical sensations of energy: warmth, buzzing and a mild relief of my pain, along with a deep emotional release.
 So, over the next year, as my energy improved I studied and practiced, slowly gaining my level 1, 2, 3, and Reiki master certifications.